Never set a dog up to fail

 Herding Breeds

 These breeds are very intelligent and their natural instincts kick in whilst in our larger day care environment.
-With their instincts to herd we notice even after 4 weeks, they try to get to work on their doggy friends and herd the group.
-This can cause a stressful environment for all dogs in their fields and we find herding breeds then tend to get frustrated and become stressed.
+With their instincts to herd we notice even after 4 weeks, they try to get to work on their furry friends and herd the group.
+This can cause a stressful environment for all dogs in their fields and we find herding breeds then tend to get frustrated and become stressed and can even take that herding behaviour back home.

 Anatolian Shepherd, Belgian Shepherd (Malinois), Border Collies, Caucasian Shepherd, German Shepherd, Kelpie, Rottweiler and Swiss Shepherd.